androchentw/DAMA-DMBOK2-Data-Quality/README.md

-# DAMA-DMBOK2-Data-Quality-Dimesion
+# DAMA-DMBOK2-Data-Quality

-DAMA-DMBOK2-Data-Quality-Dimesion is a quick reference and implementation of the DAMA Guide to the Data Management Body of Knowledge, focued on the dimension of data quality.
+DAMA-DMBOK2-Data-Quality is a quick reference and implementation of the DAMA Guide to the Data Management Body of Knowledge, focued on the dimension of data quality.

-## DQD - Data Quality Dimesions

 ## A. [DMBoK2] Table 29, page 462 ~ 464